bradeneliason/PumasDocs.jl/docs/src/analysis/vpc.md

 While plotting the obtained `VPC` object with `plot` the following keyword arguments allow the option to include or exclude various components with `true` or `false` respectively:

-    - `observations`: Scatter plot of the true observations.
+    - `observations`: Scatter plot of the real observations.
     - `simquantile_medians`: The median quantile regression of each quantile from the simulations.
-    - `observed_quantiles`: The quantile regressions for the true observations.
+    - `observed_quantiles`: The quantile regressions for the real observations.
-    - `ci_bands`: Shaded region between the upper and lower confidence levels of each quantile from the simulations.
+    - `ci_bands`: Shaded region between the upper and lower confidence bounds of each quantile from the simulations.

 !!! info